crdcamp/ml-learning-linear-regression-statsmodels/notes/basic_regression_stats_review.md

 As a general rule, as we use more flexible methods, the variance will increase and the bias will decrease.
 Don't forget that **flexibility refers to a model's "curvy-ness" when graphing the model equation**.
 This comes with the assumption that the model is an adequate representation of the training data.

 However, **at some point increasing flexibility has little impact on the bias but starts to significantly increase the variance**.
 When this happens the test MSE increases.

+# Linear Regression Statistical Measurements

+## Residual Sum of Squares

+You're already very familiar with this.
+It's simply the sum of the difference of all residuals resulting from the model.
+Let's move on.